AKovacs555/IQtestWithPoliticalPreference/README.md

 This project provides an IQ quiz and political preference survey using a responsive freemium design.
 Older Flask implementations are stored in the `archive/` directory for reference while the active codebase runs on **FastAPI** with a **React** front end.
 The UI uses **Material UI** components with Tailwind utilities and works on mobile and desktop devices.

+## Required environment variables

+The following variables must be configured for local development and deployments:

+- `SUPABASE_URL` – URL of the Supabase instance
+- `SUPABASE_API_KEY` – service role or API key for Supabase access
+- `ADMIN_API_KEY` – token required for admin endpoints
+- `VITE_API_BASE` – base URL of the backend API used by the React app

+For details on preparing question files and importing them into Supabase see [docs/import_tests.md](docs/import_tests.md).

 ## Backend (FastAPI)

 - Located in `backend/`.